-When: 9-11-18 to 11-20-18 – Tuesdays Time: 6:30 to 8:30 pm in Fellowship Hall
+– Time: 6:30pm to 8:30 pm in Fellowship Hall

-Cost: $16.00 for member book.
+Bring a friend, neighbor or family member!
+It is always spiritually enriching, mentally stimulating and a ton of fun!
 Sign up by calling or texting Myra Wheeler at 937-204-5368 or by e-mailing her at email@example.com.
-There is also a sign-up sheet at the Welcome Center.
+There is also a sign-up sheet at the Welcome Desk.

 C.A.M.P.
 We accept donations of food pantry items which are delivered to C.A.M.P. in Farmersville on a monthly basis.
 In addition, paper products such as toilet tissue are always appreciated as well.
 C.A.M.P. serves families in the Farmersville, Germantown and New Lebanon communities.
 There is a basket inside the front door for your food donations.

-Sonshine In A Bag:**Sonshine In A Bag is accepting donations of 18 oz. jars of peanut butter & 19 oz. squeeze bottles of jelly.
+Sonshine In A Bag: Sonshine In A Bag is accepting donations of 18 oz. jars of peanut butter & 19 oz. plastic squeeze bottles of jelly.
 We have been asked to concentrate on these two items which are given out each week.
-They are also in need of plastic grocery bags.
-If you can put them into double bag sets it will be very helpful.
+Please add these items to your weekly grocery list.
 Supplies go out as quickly as they come in.
-This program serves children in the Valley View School District.
+This program serves 127 Pre-K-6th grade children in the Valley View School District.
+Grades 7-12 are provided food by C.A.M.P. in Farmersville.
 More information can be found in the literature rack by the office.